 (4) If immediately before the commencement day the Commercial Tribunal of Western Australia is conducting an inquiry under the Credit (Administration) Act 1984 Part IV, on or after the commencement day that inquiry is to be conducted by a person appointed by the Minister under section 32(1) of that Act to conduct that inquiry as if that person, and not the Tribunal, had been appointed to conduct the inquiry.

 8 The Machinery of Government (Miscellaneous Amendments) Act 2006 Pt.
 4 Div.
-23 reads as follows:
+23 (other than s.
+151) (as amended by Acts Amendment (Fair Trading) Act 2010 s.
+184) reads as follows:

 Division 23 — Transitional provisions

-151. Commissioner for Fair Trading

-(1) On commencement, the person holding the office of Commissioner for Fair Trading immediately before commencement is to be taken to have been designated as the Commissioner or Registrar (as the case requires) for the purposes of each of the following enactments —
+[151.
+Deleted by No. 58 of 2010 s.
+184.]